 Goal setting can be a useful tool in many arenas.
-Experts say that 90% of the time, setting specific and challenging goals leads to better performance than “do your best” goals or none at all.
+Nearly 90% of the time, setting specific and challenging goals leads to better performance than “do your best” goals or none at all.
 Goals can direct attention, mobilize effort, increase persistence, and help you form good strategies.
-Famous sports figures such as Olympian Michael Phelps have achieved great things in part by setting their sights on lofty goals (such as winning eight gold medals at an Olympics).

 Writing down your goals can help you to achieve them.
-In addition, setting goals using a practical and standardized method (such as the one described here), can help with adherence and feelings of “I can.”
+In addition, setting goals using a standardized method, such as the one described here, can help you stick with and feel you can accomplish those goals.

 - Achievable or Action-oriented

-Specific goals leave no room for doubt; you know exactly what the aim is.
-For example, maybe you want to do better in your fitness tests, but that’s a large, somewhat vague goal.
-Instead, break it up into more narrowly focused aims within that target such as “I want to improve my APFT run time.”
+Specific goals leave no room for doubt.
+For example, setting a goal to do better on your fitness tests might feel too large or vague a goal.
+Instead, break it up into a more narrowly focused target, such as “I want to improve my APFT run time.”

-Next, decide how you are going to measure whether you have met a specific goal.
-For instance, you may want to shave 40 seconds off your APFT two-mile run time (five seconds off each quarter mile).
-Achievable goals serve as great milestones because they fuel motivation to set high goals and commit to goals, through a sense of “I can do it!”
+Decide how you’ll measure whether you’ve met a specific goal.
+For instance, you might want to shave 40 seconds off your APFT 2-mile run time (5 seconds off each quarter mile).
+Achievable goals like this serve as great milestones because they fuel motivation to set high goals and commit to them.

-Setting action-oriented goals means paying attention to the language you use, capitalizing on a positive self-fulfilling prophecy.
-Rather than using words such as “I’ll try to shave 40 seconds” (you may or may not) or even “I will shave 40 seconds” (at some point in the future), say to yourself “I am shaving 40 seconds” (that is, right now).
+Set achievable, action-oriented goals by paying attention to the language you use.
+Rather than using words such as “I’ll try to shave 40 seconds from my time” (you might not) or even “I will shave off 40 seconds” (at some point in the future), say to yourself “I am shaving 40 seconds off my time” (that is, right now).

 Set goals that are relevant for you.
-40 seconds could be impossible if you are already in tip-top shape or not practical for now if you are in really poor condition, but it could be just right if you are reasonably fit yet with room still to improve.
+40 seconds might be impossible if you’re already in top shape, or it might not be practical now if you’re in poor condition.
+But it could be just right if you’re reasonably fit yet with room to improve.
 It will be easier to stay engaged and feel rewarded in the process when you set goals that fit what is both important and possible for you at the current time.

-Last but not least, set goals that are time oriented both for your overall goal and for the important sub-goals that help you reach your larger goal.
+Create goals that are time oriented for your overall goal and for the important sub-goals that can help you reach your larger goal.

-- Overall goal: Some improvements, especially ones related to long-term physical fitness, are dependent on individual factors, so the exact timeline is going to vary from person to person.
-For example, you might set a time frame to improve your run time by 40 seconds in about eight weeks, whereas your buddy might set the same goal over a 12-week time frame.
-Quantifying a time frame for the process can allow you to set a realistic schedule around your desired performance goals.
+Overall goal: Some improvements, especially ones related to long-term physical fitness, are dependent on individual factors, so the exact timeline will vary from person to person.
+For example, you might set a time frame to improve your run time by 40 seconds in 8 weeks, whereas your buddy might set the same goal over a 12-week time frame.
+Quantifying a time frame for the process allows you to set a realistic schedule around your performance goals.

-Just one word of caution with SMART goals: Do not let them stifle innovation!
-Setting your goals too rigidly could work to keep you “in the box” rather than allowing you to take the risks required for big new ideas to develop.
+A word of caution with SMART goals: Don’t let them stifle innovation!
+If you set goals that are too rigid, you could keep yourself “in the box” rather than allowing yourself to take the risks required for big new ideas to develop.
 You want to find the right balance.

-The examples here are about achieving optimal physical performance, but these tips will help you set SMART-er goals across all your pursuits!
-HPRC has a worksheet you can download, print, and use to help set your own SMART goals.
+The examples here are about achieving optimal physical performance, but these tips can help you set SMART goals across all your pursuits!
+You can download, print, and use HPRC’s worksheet to help set your own SMART goals.